 - Drawing on what we know of Baukis and Philemon, do you think that they will wish for the same sort of wishes that King Midas did?
-What about them that suggests that they will not ask for wealth?
+What about them who suggest that they will not ask for wealth?
 What might they wish for instead?

 - Why do the gods appreciate so much the hospitality shown by Baukis and Philemon?